Eightfold-Way-Consultants/vpnserver/README.md

 - server's name
 - public ip address
-- starting ip address to assign to vpn clients
+- starting ip address to assign to vpn clients (*This should end in zero.
+Ex: 172.90.10.0*)

 A passphrase is created and uploaded to a new *secret* in AWS Secrets Manager.